Carlos King

-Carlos Jermaine King (born November 25, 1973) is a former professional American football running back in the National Football League (NFL).
+Carlos Jermaine King (born November 25, 1973) is an American former professional football running back in the National Football League (NFL).
 He attended North Carolina State.
+He was selected in the fourth round of the 1998 NFL draft.
 King played in one game for the Pittsburgh Steelers in 1998.

 Personal life

 King lives in North Carolina with his wife and two children.
 He runs a successful business that performs power washing and dryer vent and air duct cleaning.